Aimee Mann: 2008—2012: @#%&*! Smilers and Charmer

 In June 2008, Mann released her seventh album, @#%&*!
 Smilers.
 It features minimal electric guitar and an emphasis on keyboards.
 It debuted on the Billboard 200 at number 32 and on the Top Independent Albums chart at number 2. @#%&*!
 Smilers received mostly positive reviews, with AllMusic writing that it "pops with color, something that gives it an immediacy that's rare for an artist known for songs that subtly worm their way into the subconscious ...
 Smilers grabs a listener, never making him or her work at learning the record, as there are both big pop hooks and a rich sonic sheen."
-The music video for "31 Today", directed by Bobcat Goldthwait, features the comedian Morgan Murphy.
 The artwork, by Gary Taxali, was nominated for the Grammy Award for Best Recording Package.